- Top 5 Whole House Generators – Our Reviews

 Why Should You Get the Best Whole House Generator?

 If you absolutely can’t do without power to the entire house or don’t want to face the limitations of a small, gas-powered generator, purchasing a whole house generator is something that you should give serious thought.
 But a unit that really delivers comes with many advantages.
 You will never be without power.
-Unlike a quiet portable generator, a whole house unit is installed permanently on a concrete pad and connected directly to your home’s electric box to provide uninterrupted power that can kick in automatically.
+Unlike the small silent portable generators, a whole house unit is installed permanently on a concrete pad and connected directly to your home’s electric box to provide uninterrupted power that can kick in automatically.
 It is directly connected to a ready fuel source, such as gas, propane, or diesel, that can supply all of your electricity needs for days.

 Boredom is also an issue.
 If you face the possibility of days without electricity, that means days without television, computers, electric lights, and all the other conveniences.
 More than boredom, it could mean misery.
 It means no AC or fans in the stifling heat of summer, and little warmth in the bone-chilling winter.
 No more home-cooked meals.
 Children and even adults will tend to go stir-crazy.
 Even if you have a camp stove or back yard grill for meals, no power means all that food in the freezer or refrigerator will go bad, and you’ll find yourself making daily trips for fresh supplies and bags of ice.
 Aside from comfort, there is also safety to worry about, without bright lights and backup power to security systems.